Dealing With Another Person's Car Insurance Company

 The type of information you disclose to a claims adjuster depends on which insurance company you are talking to — yours or the other driver’s.

 Providing your claims adjuster with as much information as possible will help them accurately assess the details of the claim and the benefits you are entitled to.
+Be honest and thorough in your communications to avoid any discrepancies that could delay your claim.
 Your own insurance company has what’s called a “duty of good faith” towards you, according to your contract of insurance with them (also known as your insurance policy).
 This means they are required by contract to act in your best interests.

 Unlike your own insurer, the other driver’s insurance company does not owe you a duty of good faith.
 You do not have a contract of insurance with them.
 Their duty is to their shareholders, which means they will generally try to avoid paying you fair compensation.
+Understanding this difference can help you navigate interactions more strategically.
 You are under no legal obligation to speak with the other insurance company’s representative.
 Their primary goal is to pay you as little as possible, or none at all if they can help it.
 Bringing a claim against the other driver’s insurance company is known as a Section A Claim.
 If they call you after an accident to ask questions, you do not have to talk to them, and you should never sign any authorizations or consent forms they send you.

 Tips if the Other Driver’s Insurance Calls After an Accident